munchkin09/MadridActivities/readme.md

 ## Installation

-Go into your Project directory and write
+Go into your Project directory in a console and write

 `pod install`